-Chemical Health Hazards
+Chemical Health Hazards In The Workplace

-1. Health Hazard: ingestion of poisons
+1. Health Hazard: Ingestion Of Poisons

 A worker in the laundry of a resort died after drinking fluorosilicic acid solution that was stored in a Nestlé 16oz water bottle.
 The bottle had no additional labeling and had been left out in a common area by another worker.

 One of the biggest risks that surround hazardous chemicals in a workplace is making sure everyone on site knows exactly what chemicals they are using and where they are.
 The tragic example above might have been avoided had the workers used a proper storage container that was correctly labeled.

 How To Correctly Label Chemicals

 To comply with WHS safety legislation in Australia, if a hazardous chemical has been decanted or transferred from the container in which it was packed and it will not be used immediately or it is supplied to someone else, the label must, at a minimum, be written in English and include the following:

 - A hazard pictogram or hazard statement consistent with the correct classification of the chemical.